Ciao-Project/ciao-project.github.io/ciao/setup/ciao-deploy.md

 ---
-title: Deploying ciao on a real cluster
+title: Deploying on a real cluster
 permalink: ciao-deploy.html
 keywords: ciao-deploy, installation, cluster, setup
 ---
 ## Prerequisites

-Prior to deploying ciao the following prerequisites must be met:
+Prior to deploying the Cloud Integrated Advanced Orchestrator the following prerequisites must be met:

 1. Ensure that there is a user account on the system accessed by key authentication with **passwordless** sudo access.